yolo-brawlers/yolo-brawlers/README.md

 4. Enter the conda environment by entering `conda activate ultralytics-env`.
 5. Install necessary python libraries in conda environment using `pip install -r requirements.txt`.
 6. Run the project inside the UI folder using `python3 finalUI.py`.

+# Running the Program
+1. Ensure you have the firmware in the /controller PlatformIO project installed on the ESP32 Microntroller
+2. Power the Microcontrollers and on your laptop, connect to their WiFi network (ESP32_Servo_Control_Red or ESP32_Servo_Control_Blue)
+2. Navigate to the ./UI directory and run `python finalUI.py`
+3. Follow the instructions on the UI

 # Notes